Friends and family have shared their relationship to show their support.

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-9 Trees, Flowers, or Condolences have been shared with support of Eugenio's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of James "Jim"'s family - View on Tribute Wall

 James “Jim” Goettmann passed away on October 4, 2023 at UPMC Hamot while surrounded by family.
 He was born in Pittsburgh on November 15, 1943.

 Jim graduated from Oliver High School in 1961 and joined the US Navy where he served as a Corpsman.
 His family had a summer cottage on the shore of Lake Erie in North East where he met his bride, Mary (Hartley).
 They married in 1966 and moved to New Orleans, where Jim attended Tulane University.
 In 1967, they returned to Pittsburgh and later settled in North East where he and Mary raised their three daughters.
 Jim graduated from Gannon University in Erie in 1977 with a BS in Chemistry and worked as a chemist at Hammermill and International Paper in Erie.
 After retiring, he worked as a consultant for several companies developing specialty nonwoven papers.

 To know Jim was to love him.
 He had a zest for life and greatly enjoyed spending time with family and friends, especially his grandkids.
 He loved making jokes and all things Pittsburgh; he was a die-hard Steelers fan.
 He loved bow hunting, fishing, boating, weight lifting, golf, and swimming.

 He was preceded in death by his beloved wife Mary; his parents Paul and Elizabeth; and his brother Richard.